Chathu84/Eco_Trans_Early_Warning/docs/index.md

-# Hello, I'm Nayani Ilangakoon 👋
+# Early Warning Signs of Ecosystem Transformation

 Remote-sensing scientist and geospatial analyst focused on spotting the subtle signals that ecosystems emit before they shift.
 I build reproducible workflows that blend satellite observations, statistical learning, and storytelling to help land managers respond faster to change.